weu2/app/README.md

 **Do not use this as the production server**

 **Windows**
-1. Navigate to the `app/` folder.
+1. Navigate to the `app/` folder using `cd app`
-2. To set up the environment, open `install.bat`.
+2. To set up the environment, execute `install`.
-3. To start the frontend and backend, open `start-dev.bat`.
+3. To start the frontend and backend, exevute `start-dev`.

 **Windows**
 1. Navigate to the `app/` folder.